GandhiCloudLab/envizi-dataflow-s3-udc/readme.md

-# Envizi Dataflow automation - Sending UDC excel to S3 for data ingestion
+# Envizi Dataflow - Sending UDC excel to S3 for data ingestion

-This article explains how to setup Envizi Dataflow automation for sending Universal Data Connector excel to Envizi via S3.
+This article explains about how to setup Envizi Dataflow automation for sending Universal Data Connector excel to Envizi via S3 bucket.

-- Accounts and Data are documented
-- Group and Location are not yet documented

 ## 1. Create Data Service for S3